Cardano-Project-Catalyst-Community/Catalyst-Circle/Meetings/Meeting-Template.md

 Whilst it is preferrable to report directly into github with markdown as shown above, it maybe easier to record meeting minutes into a doc or text file and then copy relevant information over post-meeting

-*Please refrain from sharing links to Google Docs as sharing permissions will affect the communities ability to review*